-- Future Students
+- Future Distance Students

-- Current Students
+- Current Distance Students

-- Professional Development Programs
+- Professional Programs

 Systems Engineering (MS/PhD)

 Systems Engineering is an interdisciplinary approach to managing complex systems and projects.
 Because systems engineering is central to many businesses and organizations, the demand for graduates is very high.
 Through this program, students take six core courses in theory and application of systems engineering and management.
 In addition, four courses can be taken in an area of specialization, allowing the student to design a program that best fits his/her career interest and goals.

 The Masters of Science in Systems Engineering can be pursued with or without a thesis.
 The non-thesis degree requires 30 credit hours; the thesis degree requires 36 credit hours and includes a research component.

 The PhD in Systems Engineering is individually structured by the student in consultation with and approval by the student's advisory committee.
 The PhD requires a dissertation.
 The total credit requirements for graduation are a minimum of 60 credit hours after the successful completion of MS degree in Systems Engineering, or a minimum of 90 credit hours after a BS degree.
-For more information, click here.

 - The PhD also requires an MS in Systems Engineering or related field with a 3.5 GPA and a minimum of three years of work experience.